 How to Get Rid of Green Algae in Pool

 Green algae are typically visible in the water, giving it a green color and looking like pea soup.

 If your pool water appears cloudy, it might be an early sign of green algae infestation.
 To prevent this, treat your pool with a chlorine shock at the rate of one gallon or one pound of granular chlorine for every 10,000 gallons of pool water.
-Keep your pool pump running for up to 24 hours which may help to inhibit the formation of algae.
+Keep your pool pump running for up to 24 hours, which may help inhibit algae formation.

 If the pool has already turned green, an algaecide, in addition to the shock treatment, will be necessary.
 Add the chlorine as previously described and immediately introduce one quart of “algaecide 60” per 20,000 gallons of pool water.
 Keep the pump running for 24 hours and then re-check the chlorine levels.

 If necessary, add more chlorine and keep the pump running.
 Ensure that the filter pressure remains within the normal range.
 For instance, if the initial clean pressure of your filter is 10 lbs., clean the filter when it rises 8-10 lbs. above that.

 Sometimes, brushing the pool might be necessary if you observe algae accumulating on the pool’s walls and floor.
 Algae that attach to the walls form a protective layer, which makes it difficult to eliminate without brushing.
 I use “algaecide 60” for green algae, which can be found in any pool store or online.

 If the steps have been effective, but the algae persist, repeat the steps as necessary.
 At this point, you might opt to increase the amount of chlorine per 10,000 gallons of water to two gallons of liquid chlorine.